How to Choose & Use Hiking Poles: A Foolproof Guide

 When using the hiking poles to help support your weight, such as taking a big step up or down, test the pole with a bit of pressure on it before committing to the step.
 It is wise to check the pole connections before and during the hike so you won’t be surprised by a collapsing pole.

-Here are a couple of websites that do a fine job of showing you how to efficiently use hiking poles:
+Here are several LEKI videos that do a fine job of showing you how to efficiently use hiking poles.
+They are direct to the point and short in viewing time.

-If you really want to read further on the use of hiking poles, Mr. Pete Clinch of the UK is recognized around the world as the man that taught thousands how to use hiking poles with straps most efficiently.
+If you want to read further on the use of hiking poles, Mr. Pete Clinch of the UK is recognized around the world as the man who has taught thousands how to use hiking poles with straps most efficiently.

 Peter Clinch on Trekking Poles